Code-Institute-Submissions/whack-a-monster-ms2/README.md

 The game is simple:

-- Hit as many pink monsters as you can in 30 second using the right mouse click, earn points with every hit.
+- Hit as many pink monsters as you can in 30 second using the right mouse click, earn points with every click.
-- You can multiclick on the  monsters for extra points before they disapear
+- You can multiclick on the  monsters for extra points before they disapear.
-- If you reach 35 points before the times runs out you get additional 10 seconds, keep collecting 35 points to keep playing, try to beat your score every time.
+- If you reach 35 points before the times runs out you get additional 10 seconds, keep collecting 35 points to keep playing before time runs out.

+Since there are no extra levels to this game, I made it harder.
+So that it would take your full focus to keep earning the points and feel challenged to get the next 35 points before the timer runs out.
+You snooze you looze!

 <div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>
 <span id="ux"></span>